 - If you have a cough, cough into your sleeve, not your hand

 - Use your knuckles instead of fingertips to push open doors or press elevator buttons

 - Wear a facemask when using public transportation

 - Consume a diet high in antioxidant containing foods (Fruits, vegetables)

 - Minimize the intake of sugar and processed foods

 The following supplements may also be beneficial in preventing viral infections and fighting cold symptoms.
-Note: We make no claim about preventing the COVID-19 virus specifically, only viral infections in general.

 In my Southern California Practice, 80 percent of patients are vitamin D deficient.
 The incidence is higher in less sunny climates.
 I routinely recommend my patients supplement with vitamin D.

 A 2019 study in the International Journal of Environmental Research and Public Health concluded that those with higher blood levels of vitamin D were at lower risk for Upper Respiratory Infections compared to those with lower vitamin D blood levels.

 In a 2017 study in the British Medical Journal, researchers evaluated 25 randomized controlled trials which included 11,321 participants, whose ages ranged from babies to 95 years of age.